 - Attention to Detail: Stress how important it is to pay attention to small things like capitalization, spelling, and style.

-Regular training and review meetings help keep data entry standards high, reducing the likelihood of duplicate accounts.
+Training and review talks held on a regular basis help keep data entry standards high, which lowers the chance of having multiple accounts.

 Regular Data Audits and Clean-Ups